Wormwood: Lore, Historical Uses and Cultivation Information:

 Seed Pollination: Wind.

 Plant Propagation Methods: Seed, cuttings, root division.
 Cuttings can be placed directly into new potting soil.
 Seeds have high germination rates the first year, but lose about 50% potency each year of storage.
-Use fresh seeds.
+Use fresh seeds if possible.

 Harvest: Matures at 85 days.
 Harvest leaves in Summer or Fall during flowering.
 Harvest flowers if not saving seed.